dxprog/dxprog.com/posts/bloggy-blog-18-on-broadway.md

 tags:
 - general
 ---
 One of the more interesting developments of 2022 was a run of going to see a number Broadway productions.
-This came about during a visit to New York in February of 2022, where we both had our first, second, _and third_ Broadway experiences in the span of a week.
-It didn't end there, however, as we continued to see travelling shows a little closer to home.
+This came about during a visit to New York that February, where we both had our first, second, _and third_ Broadway experiences in the span of a week.
+It didn't end there, however, as we continued to see travelling shows a much closer to home.

-If you were to ask me ten years ago if I'd ever go to a musical production, I'd probably give a shitty remark that would've been offensive to _someone_.
-But, I'd gone to and enjoyed a few productions with friends, and then this string with Kayla over the last year.
-There's something about watching a group of people pull off a real-time professional production that's got a different feel to it.
+If you were to ask me ten years ago if I'd ever go to a musical production, I'd probably give a shitty remark that would've been offensive to _someone_ instead of a simple "no".
+But, I'd since gone to and enjoyed a few shows in SF with friends, and then this string with Kayla over the last year.
+There's definitely something about watching a group of people pull off a real-time professional production that's got a particular feel to it.
 Appreciation for the craft, perhaps.

 But, anyways.
 The thrust of today's venture will be in writing tiny reviews of the shows that Kayla and I saw together.